zellerlab/cayman/README.md

 * `<input_options>`

   1. Read files need to be in fastq format (best with `fastq` or `fq` file ending) and can be gzip compressed.

   2. The `<input_options>` parameters depend on the library layout of your samples:
       * Paired-end data can be specified with `--reads1 </path/to/reads1> --reads2 </path/to/reads2>`.
+Each read will be counted as `0.5`.
       * Single-end data can be specified with `--singles </path/to/reads>`.
+Each read will be counted as `1`.
       * Orphaned reads, i.e. paired-end reads that have lost their mate during an upstream quality control step, can be specified with `--orphans </path/to/orphans>`.
+Each read will be counted as `0.5`.

   3. Samples comprising multiple fastq files (e.g. from multiple lanes) can be provided as space-separated lists.
 In the case of paired-end reads, ensure that the order of the files matches (e.g. `--reads1 sampleX_lane1_R1.fq sampleX_lane2_R1.fq --reads2 sampleX_lane1_R2.fq sampleX_lane2_R2.fq`)!